Erzangel/kube-trino-bigdata-ece/docs/1-deploying-kubernetes.md

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

+## Using Ansible roles

 As we use an IaC approach in our project, we are going to automate all of those steps as tasks in an Ansible role.
-Said role can be found [here]().
-TODO: Insert link
+Said role [can be found here](../roles/docker-kubernetes/tasks/main.yml).

 Note: The commands described above can be run with Ansible using the `command` or `shell` module.
 However, as described in [this article](https://www.ansiblepilot.com/articles/ansible-modules-command-vs-shell/), it is preferred to use built-in Ansible modules when possible.